Codecademy/docs/content/python/concepts/type-hints/type-hints.md

   - 'paths/computer-science'
 ---

-**Type hints** in Python are a feature that allows developers to specify the expected data types of variables, function arguments, and return values.
+**Type hints** in Python are a feature that enables developers to specify the expected data types of variables, function arguments, and return values.
 It was introduced in Python 3.5.

 > **Note**: Type hints are part of the **`typing` module**, which provides a comprehensive set of tools for type annotations.